 - We are again pleased to offer an educator professional development session on the day of the Summit, and will continue distributing a monthly “Building Inclusive Schools” e-newsletter to educators featuring curriculum ideas, funding sources, best practices, etc. Note that if you have previously attended the Summit, we recommend sending a new advisor to help support your school in building a critical mass of motivated educators.

 What do I need to know about transportation and lunch?

 - Each school will be responsible for their own transportation to the Prejudice Awareness Summit.
 Once you have registered, you will receive more information with directions to Randolph College and specific parking directions.
 All students and staff members attending the Prejudice Awareness Summit will be provided with lunch according to the dietary restrictions listed on their respective registration forms.

 How can I register?

 - Click here to register your school.
-You can register up to ten students from your school.
+You can register up to 12 students from your school.
 Once school registration is complete, an additional link will be sent to you to be sent to the parents/guardians of your registered students.
-School registration is due by Tuesday, February 1.
+School registration is due by Friday, December 9.

 How to Apply

-Use this link to register up to 10 students
+Use this link to register up to twelve students

 (after VCIC receives this form, a link will be emailed to the school contact for student registration)